shashank-patel007/cs5600-computer-systems/project1/README.txt

   - Uses switch_to() to switch between user threads, simulating cooperative multitasking.

 Conclusion
 Each part of this project progressively builds on system programming concepts, from basic system calls to ELF execution and user-level threading.
-This work demonstrates an understanding of low-level operations in UNIX-like systems, including system calls, memory mapping, and context switching.
+This work demonstrates our understanding of low-level operations in UNIX-like systems, including system calls, memory mapping, and context switching.